A Look at Quinnipiac Assignment 11 – ICM 527 – Continuing Program Evaluation

 Or perhaps there could be a measurement of the hiring of more counselors, or agreements with more civilian counselors.
-Without naming names or otherwise violating privacy, the number of patients being seen could be readily tallied, as could the number of appointments made, even if some of the appointments were never kept.
+Without naming names or otherwise violating privacy, the number of patients in treatment is easy to tally.
+So can the number of appointments made, even if some of the appointments were never kept.
 Another objective measurement of success would be a decrease in suicides and fewer calls by veterans to suicide prevention hotlines.
 The campaign shows none of that.

 The measurement of the effectiveness of that campaign was a lot more closely aligned with its initial goals than the Real Warriors report showed.
 For example, the OK 2 Talk report gave objective figures regarding engagement on OK2Talk.org.
 The page views are not necessarily indicative of much.
 It is the content submissions which seem to better reflect engagement.